-IntelliStation M Pro computers come with energy-saving software that meets Energy Star requirements.
 Advanced Power Management (APM) is a feature that reduces power consumption when components of the computer (or the entire computer system) are not in use.
-When enabled, APM initiates reduced-power modes for the microprocessor, monitor, hard disk drive, or entire system after a specified period of inactivity is reached.1
+When enabled, APM initiates reduced-power modes for the microprocessor, monitor, hard disk drive, or entire system after a specified period of inactivity is reached.2

 APM is implemented in IntelliStation M Pro computers according to the APM BIOS Interface Specification (Version 1.2).
-For more information on APM, refer to Understanding Your IntelliStation M Pro and Using Your IntelliStation M Pro.
+For more information on APM, refer to Understanding Your IntelliStation M Pro and the IntelliStation M Pro User Guide.